All Episodes

 Now, Biden, where was he today?

-Trashing Bush for not reaching across the aisle and running down the economy.
+He was in St. Clair Shores, Michigan, trashing Bush for not reaching across the aisle and running down the economy.

-Remember the promise to reach across the aisle, to change the tone, to restore honor and dignity to White House.
+Remember the promise to reach across the aisle, to change the tone, to restore honor and dignity to the White House.

 We saw how that story ends.

-And the disturbing news that the crisis that you've been facing on Main Street is now hitting Wall Street, taking down Lehman brothers and threatening other large financial institutions.
+A record number of home foreclosures, home values tumbling, and the disturbing news that the crisis that you've been facing on Main Street is now hitting Wall Street, taking down Lehman Brothers and threatening other large financial institutions.

-Gotta do so Bush did this.
+So Bush did this.

-Did they say run down the country?
+They run down the country.

-We remember it so well, because it happened way too much.
+We remember it so well because it happened way too much.

-Senator Biden, if you've forgotten that Ted Kennedy wrote the education bill.
+Senator Biden, if you've forgotten that Ted Kennedy wrote the education bill, have you forgotten the massive comprehensive amnesty bill, immigration reform?

 What do you mean Bush didn't cross the aisle with you guys?